 State law requires each local jurisdiction to revise its housing element every eight years.
 All cities and counties within a region must update their housing elements on the same eight-year cycle.
-The next cycle for the Bay Area will be from 2023-2031.
-The deadline to complete the final housing element is January of 2023.
-However, due to the loss of staff over the past year, Planning Department staff is behind schedule in the preparation of the document to meet this deadline.
-Staff is working diligently to complete the document as close as possible to the deadline.
+The next cycle for the Bay Area will be from 2023 to 2031.
+The deadline to complete the final housing element was January of 2023.
+However, due to the loss of staff in 2020-2022, Planning Department staff is behind schedule in the preparation of the document to meet this deadline.
+Staff are working diligently to complete the document as soon as possible.

 The Housing Element must include an inventory of sites available for residential development and an estimate of the number of additional housing units that could be constructed on each parcel, based on the zoning, general plan designation, and physical conditions on the site; to demonstrate that there is adequate capacity to accommodate the Regional Housing Needs Allocation (RHNA) assigned to the County.
-Recent state legislation placed substantial restrictions on the sites that can be included in the site inventory in future housing element updates.
-These restrictions include limits on the reuse of inventory sites not developed in the previous housing element cycle and the use of non-vacant sites, and are likely to significantly impact the County's ability to identify adequate sites to meet its RHNA goals given the limited amount of vacant land available within the County's Urban Growth Boundary.
+Staff identified 28 existing projects and are proposing 405 parcels as the draft Sites Inventory.
+Staff are proposing rezoning 70 of the identified parcels to accommodate RHNA.